Sam Cheung: Education

 Cheung was educated at the Hong Kong Baptist University, where he obtained a Master of Philosophy (MPhil) from the Department of Humanities and Creative Writing.
 Cheung's social activism began in his first year of university, after he joined the 2012 protests against the Moral and National Education scheme.
 In 2014, he was an exchange student and studied in Austria.
 During his academic career, Cheung participated in writing contests and gained award recognition for his literary criticism.

 Since high school, Cheung had a passion for songwriting, taking lessons from renowned lyricists Albert Leung and Chow Yiu-fai.
 In 2018, he joined the Composers and Authors Society of Hong Kong (CASH) and began to write lyrics for Cantonese songs.

 Cheung's employment history included working as a teaching assistant, research assistant, and university tutor.
 He also earned commissions for his songwriting.
 He originally planned to pursue a doctoral degree in the United States, but decided to stay in Hong Kong after the protests commenced in 2019.
 According to Cheung, he made this decision when the protests sparked an emotional attachment to his home in Tuen Mun.

 Political career

 District Council

 Cheung was among the numerous pro-democracy activists who ran in the 2019 District Council election.
 He competed in the San Hui constituency under the banner "Unity of San Hui".
 On 25 November 2019, he was elected to the Tuen Mun District Council with 60.49% of the votes, defeating pro-establishment incumbent Kwu Hon-keung.
 Prior to the election, Kwu retained his position for nearly two decades until he was challenged by Cheung.
-Following his victory, Cheung joined the localist group Tuen Mun Community Network, which held five seats in Tuen Mun's District Council.
+Following his victory, Cheung joined the localist camp Tuen Mun Community Network, which held five seats in Tuen Mun's District Council.
 On 11 May 2021, Home Affairs Department confirmed that Cheung has resigned from the job title.